-If only one or two issues are standing between you and your spouse attempting a DIY divorce – say for example visitation rights -- don’t give.
+If only one or two issues are standing between you and your spouse attempting a DIY divorce – say, for example, visitation rights -- don’t give up.
 You and your spouse may achieve consensus and resolution through the use of a divorce mediator, a professional who can bring closure to many controversial divorce issues.
 Similarly, if emotional issues are creating a wedge, a counselor may be able to facilitate an end to the gridlock.

 You are not a good candidate for DIY divorce your spouse is a cauldron of unresolved anger, such that the spouse is a danger to you or your children, then a DIY divorce is not appropriate.
 It’s also not appropriate if you have a reasonable belief that the your spouse is hiding money or transferring joint assets out of your control.
 See our section on Hiding Money Before a Divorce to learn how it's done and how the assets are found.

 Although counties differ, most county clerk’s offices provide you with some of the basic information required when filing your own divorce.
 (Sometimes this is available at your county clerk website so check there first.) the clerk cannot give legal advice and may refer you to a county law library if one is available.
 If you want to find information about where your local court is, which branch you should use, filing fees, or clerk’s hours, you can usually find a direct link to the court website at www.statelocalgov.net or www.ncsconline.org.

 Check Out Legal Document Preparers